Matador Logo

 Initially known as “Matador,” the company’s main products were rubber balls and basic rubber goods.
 Zimmermann selected the name “Matador” due to its resonance and connotations of grit and perseverance.

-By 1912, the business added specialized rubber goods and rubber hoses to its line of goods.
+By 1912, the business had added specialized rubber goods and rubber hoses to its line.
 With this growth, the firm was able to solidify its position in the neighborhood market and begin exporting its goods to other parts of the Austro-Hungarian Empire.

 The company faced difficulties during World War I (1914–1918) but responded by rerouting some of its output to fulfill military requirements.

-The enterprise kept evolving following the war and the creation of Czechoslovakia in 1918.
+The enterprise continued to evolve following the war and the creation of Czechoslovakia in 1918.
 When the company began producing car tires in 1925, it took a big step forward.
 The decision was made due to the region’s developing automotive industry and rising demand.

 The 1930s were a time of tremendous expansion for the business.
-The firm started exporting its goods to other European nations as it increased its production capability.
+The firm began exporting its goods to other European nations as its production capacity increased.
 To broaden its product line further, it began producing bicycle tires at this time.

 Once more, the company faced significant obstacles during World War II (1939–1945).
 A portion of the production was diverted to suit military requirements, and several plants sustained damage from the fighting.

 Following the end of the war, the new communist government of Czechoslovakia nationalized the enterprise in 1946.
-Even when the ownership changed, the business developed and increased production.
+Even after the ownership changed, the business continued to develop and increase production.

 The firm started investing in R&D in the 1950s, developing new tire varieties and higher-quality products.
 Around this time, the business also began manufacturing tires for tractors and other agricultural equipment.